 If you can’t find the hiring manager’s name, stick with “Dear Hiring Manager.”
-Avoid outdated greetings such as “Dear Sir or Madam” or “To Whom It May Concern.”
+Avoid outdated greetings, such as “Dear Sir/Madam” or “To Whom It May Concern.”

-The opening paragraph is your chance to catch the hiring manager’s attention, introduce yourself and enthusiastically tell the employer why you’re applying for the job.
-You’ll want to make this paragraph specific to each job listing you apply for.
+The opening paragraph is your chance to catch the hiring manager’s attention, introduce yourself and express your enthusiasm to the employer.
 Include why you’re excited about the job and the company, and how the job lines up with your career goals.
-Avoid making this paragraph sound formulaic by including keywords from the job posting and matching your skills to the employer’s requirements.
+Include keywords from the job posting and match your skills to the employer’s requirements.

 If you were referred to this job by someone who knows the hiring manager or already works at this company, you may want to mention this referral in your opening paragraph.

-Now that you’ve introduced yourself and established your enthusiasm, it’s time to dig into your most relevant experience and talk about the specific qualifications and skills that make you the perfect candidate.
-In one or two paragraphs, make the connection between your previous accomplishments and your readiness for this new role.
+Use the middle paragraphs to discuss your most relevant experience, highlighting specific qualifications and skills that make you the perfect candidate.
+In one or two paragraphs, make the connection between your previous accomplishments and your suitability for the role you are applying for.
 Think of these paragraphs as a way to pitch yourself as the ideal match for the role.
-Employers will likely have read your resume already, so avoid repeating the bullet points.
-Instead, include details that more deeply illustrate those highlights.

-The main goal of your closing paragraph is to thank the employer for their time and consideration.
-You also have the option of making any clarifications.
-For example, you can justify any major gaps in your employment history.
+Use the final paragraph to thank the employer for their time and consideration and clarify any details from your resume.
+For example, if you have employment gaps due because you were caring for a sick loved one, you can briefly mention this here.
 You can also use this space to sum up your qualifications for the role and express an interest in continuing to the next stage in the hiring process.